kexa-io/Kexa/docs/configuration/rules-configuration.md

    - `INTERVAL`: Checks if within a time interval
    - `DATE_INTERVAL`: Checks if within a date range

+4. **List Operators**

+    These operators are designed to perform checks on properties that are lists (or arrays) of items.
+They introduce two unique behaviors:

+    1. List Iteration: To check the items within a list, use . as the value for property inside a nested condition.
+This . acts as a placeholder for each item in the list being evaluated.

+    2. Nested Conditions: The value for these operators is not a simple string or number, but a block of one or more conditions that will be applied to the items of the list.

+  - ALL: Checks if all elements in a list satisfy the nested condition(s).

+  - NOT_ANY: Checks if no element in a list satisfies the nested condition(s).

+  - SOME: Checks if at least one element in the list satisfies the nested condition(s).

+  - ONE: Checks if exactly one element in the list satisfies the nested condition(s).

+Example Usage for List Operators:

 #### Example Usage

 ```yaml